 About Drew Clark:

 Drew Clark, the Editor and Publisher of Breakfast Media LLC, is a nationally-respected telecommunications attorney.
 Clark brings experts and practitioners together to advance the benefits provided by broadband.

-Clark founded Broadband Breakfast 11 years ago as part of the Broadband Census crowdsourcing campaign, and it now publishes BroadbandBreakfast.com on politics and technology.
-Broadband Breakfast has a particular focus on broadband infrastructure, the politics of privacy and the regulation of social media.
+Clark founded Broadband Breakfast 12 years ago as part of the Broadband Census crowdsourcing campaign, and it now publishes BroadbandBreakfast.com on politics and technology.

 Nationally recognized for his knowledge of telecommunications law and policy, Clark brings experts and practitioners together to advance the benefits provided by broadband.
 He served as executive director of the Partnership for a Connected Illinois, where he led a combined federal and state effort of $350 million in fiber-optic and wireless infrastructure investments, including broadband mapping, economic development and digital literacy training.